brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 # Revision History

-R8 re-adds the namespace-scope exclusion, and more wording updates.
+R8 re-adds the [namespace-scope exclusion](#namespace-scope-packs), and more wording updates.
+Also rebases the wording to account for [@P0609R3].

 R7 attempts to word the post-Varna version.